Thursday, February 25, 2021

 Scott Lane

-Scott Lane is CEO and Chairman of The Red Flag Group, a global integrity and compliance risk firm that produces a unique set of advice, technology and business-intelligence applications to manage the integrity and compliance risk of its customers.
-Scott Lane has over 15 years of experience in legal, compliance, internal audit, export control, ethics and corporate governance, providing counsel and advice to senior management throughout the world in the development of legal and compliance practices.
-The Red Flag Group is a leader in screening and due diligence across a range of industries in 194 countries.
-More information on the company is available at www.redflaggroup.com.
+Scott Lane is former CEO and chairman of The Red Flag Group, a global integrity and compliance risk firm that produces a unique set of advice, technology and business-intelligence applications to manage the integrity and compliance risk of its customers.
+He has over 15 years of experience in legal, compliance, internal audit, export control, ethics and corporate governance, providing counsel and advice to senior management throughout the world in the development of legal and compliance practices.

 Related Posts